the practical kitchen

 a mixing bowl of cubed focaccia with herbs added to it.

 Drizzle the oil over the bread cubes instead of pouring it in all at once.
-It's almost impossible to get a truly even coating of oil on a bread this airy, but you don't want the oil to all to absorb into one or two focaccia cubes.
+It's almost impossible to get a truly even coating of oil, but you don't want the oil to all to absorb into one or two focaccia cubes.

 a mixing bowl of cubed focaccia tossed with herbs and olive oil.